SamSE3/dateParser/2048_Test_Plan.md

 |--------------|--------------|
 |1st|start writing code|
 |2nd|write test cases (as unit tests)|
-Note: It is noted that it should be reversed that’s write tests before code
+Note: It is recognised that it should be reversed, that is, write tests before code.

 #Required resources
 Hardware